zaidhafeeez/open_wiki/wiki_articles/articles_Articles_with_example_Python_programming_language_code/LL_parser.md

 # LL parser

-## Article Metadata
+## Metadata

-- **Last Updated:** 2024-12-15T04:33:58.184745+00:00
+- **Last Updated:** 2024-12-03 06:51:04 UTC
 - **Original Article:** [LL parser](https://en.wikipedia.org/wiki/LL_parser)
 - **Language:** en
 - **Page ID:** 58045

 ## Summary
 In computer science, an LL parser (Left-to-right, leftmost derivation) is a top-down parser for a restricted context-free language.
 It parses the input from Left to right, performing Leftmost derivation of the sentence.
 An LL parser is called an LL(k) parser if it uses k tokens of lookahead when parsing a sentence.
 A grammar is called an LL(k) grammar if an LL(k) parser can be constructed from it.
 A formal language is called an LL(k) language if it has an LL(k) grammar.
-The set of LL(k) language
+The set of LL(k) languages is properly contained in that of LL(k+1) languages, for each k ≥ 0.
+A corollary of this is that not all context-free languages can be recognized by an LL(k) parser.
+An LL parser is called LL-regular (LLR) if it parses an LL-regular language.
+The class of LLR grammars contains every LL(k) grammar for every k.
+For every LLR grammar there exists an LLR parser that parses the grammar in linear time.
+Two nomenclative outlier parser types are LL(*) and LL(finite).
+A parser is called LL(*)/LL(finite) if it uses the LL(*)/LL(finite) parsing strategy.
+LL(*) and LL(finite) parsers are functionally closer to PEG parsers.
+An LL(finite) parser can parse an arbitrary LL(k) grammar optimally in the amount of lookahead and lookahead comparisons.
+The class of grammars parsable by the LL(*) strategy encompasses some context-sensitive languages due to the use of syntactic and semantic predicates and has not been identified.
+It has been suggested that LL(*) parsers are better thought of as TDPL parsers.
+Against the popular misconception, LL(*) parsers are not LLR in general, and are guaranteed by construction to perform worse on average (super-linear against linear time) and far worse in the worst-case (exponential against linear time).
+LL grammars, particularly LL(1) grammars, are of great practical interest, as parsers for these grammars are easy to construct, and many computer languages are designed to be LL(1) for this reason.
+LL parsers may be table-based, i.e. similar to LR parsers, but LL grammars can also be parsed by recursive descent parsers.
+According to Waite and Goos (1984), LL(k) grammars were introduced by Stearns and Lewis (1969).

 ## Categories
+This article belongs to the following categories:

 - Category:All Wikipedia articles needing clarification
 - Category:All articles with unsourced statements